SSO and SCIM FAQs

 Deactivation results in the following impact on workspace visibility:

-• Partner Workspace: If the user is the only member of a Partner Workspace and is deactivated, the workspace visibility will continue to be partner, and the team will be the new workspace admin.
-If other users associated with the Partner Workspace have viewer/editor roles, they won't be promoted.
+• Partner Workspace: If the user is the only member of a Partner Workspace and is deactivated, the workspace type will continue to be partner, and the team will be the new workspace admin.
+If other users associated with the Partner Workspace have Viewer or Editor roles, they won't be promoted.

 Removal from team

 The user removal flow will remove the user from the team by removing access to all team-level workspaces.
-The user must assign the personal workspaces to any existing team admins.
-Removal of a user account should be done through Postman.
+The user must assign their workspaces to any existing team admins.
+Removal of a user account is done through Postman.
 The deleted user can't sign in to the same team.
 However, they have a different context for signing in with a Postman username and password.

-Unlike the SCIM flow, if the user is added to the team again, the read access to the team workspaces or any access to the personal workspaces isn’t restored.
+Unlike the SCIM flow, re-adding a user to the team doesn’t restore their read access to internal workspaces or any other access to their workspaces.

 How do IdP groups and licenses work with SCIM provisioning?